-Monday Profile: Grand River’s Dr. Vargas has a passion for helping
+Grand River’s Dr. Vargas has a passion for helping

 Giving a voice to the rural medical community, Dr. Alan-Michael Vargas is driven by the unique needs and challenges people face in rural communities